Why Learning to Read Fluently is Crucial

 There’s Always Hope For These Kids

-No matter what your kiddos have faced in the past, there is always hope to overcoming reading challenges.
+No matter what your kiddos have faced in the past, there is always hope in overcoming reading challenges.
 They just have to have a positive outlook, and continual positive affirmation fed into their hearts and minds each day.

 They need to realize that they can become successful readers and ultimately, achieve their dreams as long as the don’t give up.
 As I tell my kids, “Keep looking up.
 You’ll get There!”